Skip to main content

 3. Leaving it in place for a minimum of 6 hours after intercourse.

-• They are suitable for those who cannot or choose not to use a hormonal contraceptive or an IUD.
+• They provide an alternative if you are unable to or choose not to use a hormonal contraceptive

-• They can be used as needed at the time of sex.
+• You can use it just when it is needed at the time of sex

-• They last for up to 2 years before they need replacing.
+• They last for 2 years before they need replacing

-• They have a higher failure rate than most other methods of contraception.
+• They have a significantly lower rate of effectiveness than most other methods of contraception

-• Some may have difficulty using them or may not like putting them into the vagina.
+• Some people may have difficulty using them or may not like putting them into their vagina

 The diaphragm has very few side effects but can occasionally cause irritation of the vagina or penis and may increase the risk of bladder infections in some people.